Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 If your booth gets traffic but captures no useful follow-up information, the activity may look successful without producing much business value.

-That is why lead capture should be part of the booth strategy, not an afterthought.
+That is why lead capture should be part of the booth strategy.
+The key is to make it feel natural.

+The experience creates the opening.
+And then the lead capture fits into the flow instead of feeling forced.
 This is often more effective than having staff cold-stop people with a clipboard or generic scan request.

 7. Promote Your Booth Before the Show Starts